A topic from the subject of Chromatography in Chemistry.

 Applications

-Chromatography is a versatile technique that has a wide range of applications in chemistry, including:
+Chromatography is a versatile technique with a wide range of applications in chemistry, including:

 • Analysis of food and beverages